AFC North Preview: Can Ben Roethlisberger Lead Steelers To Fifth Straight Postseason?

 Just how much time will Bell miss?

 This has been the question of the offseason.
-The ongoing dispute between the running back and the Steelers seemingly has hit a standstill that’s resulted in Brown missing time on the practice field.
+The ongoing dispute between the running back and the Steelers seemingly has hit a standstill that’s resulted in Bell missing time on the practice field.
 He’s arguably one of the best running backs in the league, so it’s understandable he wants to get paid like one.
-If he does indeed elect not to play after holding out in all of the offseason activities, the Steelers will have a huge void to fill.
+If Bell elects not to play after holding out in all of the offseason activities, the Steelers will have a huge void to fill.

 However, considering the deadline to negotiate with franchised players has passed, there’s essentially no reason Bell should hold out come Week 1 considering he’d be forfeiting his own money.
 But, the closer Sunday becomes without any answers from Bell or the Steelers, the more questions arise surrounding the 26-year-old’s future.

 Thumbnail photo via Philip G. Pavely/USA TODAY Sports Images